Your cart

 • Height: about 29 cm

-• Comfort Fillings: British wool, silk, and other natural fibers
+• Comfort Fillings: British wool and silk with other natural fibers

-• Pressure Relief: strong for mixed back and side sleepers, especially average-weight profiles
+• Pressure Relief: strong for back and side sleepers, especially average-weight

 Review Score